September 12, 2023

 Having a year-end discussion with your accountant about your company’s tax standing is something we always recommend.
 It’s just good tax hygiene.
 And if you are even beginning to think about selling your pharmacy, those discussions should include what you need to do get your business ready for sale:

-As tax accountant extraordinaire Mike Stannix says, the worst time to start thinking about the tax ramifications of selling your business is when you get an offer.
+The worst time to start thinking about the tax ramifications of selling your business is when you get an offer.
 The good news is that with a little preparation and good communication with your tax advisor, you can make the most out of one of the biggest financial events of your life – without losing a big chunk of your wealth to the taxman.